Academic Catalog

 • Meet with an LSSC Academic Advisor to discuss the possibility of being awarded Competency Based Credit for a program course(s).

-• Meet with the appropriate program administrator to identify applicable course(s).
+• Meet with the appropriate academic program administrator to identify applicable course(s).

 • Complete the Competency Based Credit Request form and assemble the portfolio (one per course).